wocsa/cyberjutsu/langs/fr_FR/rules.md

 perform attacks
 1. cyberjutsuka must fight
    1. cyberjutsuka can not avoid intentionally the fight
-   1. cyberjutsuka can not have only defensive posture
+   1. French Translation of 'cyberjutsuka can not have only defensive posture'
-   1. cyberjutsuka can not perform only fake attacks as offensive actions
+   1. French Translation of 'cyberjutsuka can not perform only fake attacks as offensive actions'